 Google Chrome will store any files, images or programs that you download in a folder that you specify in the Settings menu.

 The default setting for this, in Windows 7 and Windows 10, is the “Downloads” folder in your user folder.
 However, if you want to change this to a location that you can access more easily, you can do so at any time.
+You can also read our find downloads on Windows 10 guide for another way to locate it.

 While the Downloads folder is a helpful place to keep these things because it makes sense, your own method of file storage and organization might dictate that there is a more suitable folder to use.